umutbayramoglu/event-management-system-backend/README.md

 > You can also import the project straight into [Intellij IDEA](https://github.com/JetBrains/intellij-community) by selecting New > Project from Version Control

 # Configurations
+You can make database and mail configurations on **application.properties**.

 ### Database Configuration
 ```
 spring.datasource.url=jdbc: POSTGRESQL_CONNECTION_URL